March 7th, 2020

 I know it’s become a big deal in the last couple of years, but I’m embarrassed to say that I’m not exactly sure how it got started or what it is other than bringing awareness to women in the workforce.
 I would consider it an awareness campaign, and I like it!
 I’ve been invited to participate in some of the international women’s day events and it’s always an honor to be considered because I don’t necessarily think of myself that way.”

 We couldn’t leave the conversation without knowing what Rashelle’s favorite Cuvée product was.
-While she has several, her current go-to is their Cold Brew Concentrate – she recommends pouring it over ice with a splash of half & half in the afternoons for a pick-me-up.
-And with all she does during the day, we’re sure she deserves it.
+While she has several, her current go-to is their Mexico Single Origin – she likes to drink it in the mornings, brewed with a Moccamaster, just black.
 Try it for yourself!